Microsoft Office for Mac 2011: Limitations

 Microsoft does not support CalDAV and CardDAV in Outlook, so there is no way to sync directly Outlook through iCloud.
 Outlook also does not allow the user to disable Cached Exchange Mode, unlike the Windows version, and it is therefore not possible to connect to an Exchange Server without downloading a local cache of mail and calendar data.

 Office for Mac 2011 also has a shorter lifecycle than Office 2010.
 Support for Office for Mac 2011 was originally scheduled to end on January 12, 2016, but because Office for Mac 2016 did not come out until July 2015, Microsoft extended support until October 10, 2017.
 As 32-bit software, it will not run on macOS Catalina or later versions of macOS.
-It is also not officially supported on macOS High Sierra or macOS Mojave.
+It is also not officially supported on macOS High Sierra and macOS Mojave.

 Editions

 Two editions are available to the general public.
 Home & Student provides Word, Excel and PowerPoint, while Home & Business adds Outlook and increased support.
 Microsoft Messenger 8 is included with both editions, and Microsoft Communicator for Mac 2011, which communicates with Microsoft Lync Server, is available only to volume licensing customers.
 Office 2011 requires an Intel Mac running Mac OS X 10.5.8 or later.

 The Home & Student edition is available in a single license for one computer and a family pack for three computers.
 The Home & Business edition is available in a single license for one computer and a multi-pack for two computers.
 The Standard edition is only available through Volume Licensing.
 The Academic edition was created for higher education students, staff and faculty, and includes one installation.
 Office for Mac is also available as part of Microsoft's Office 365 subscription programme.